 Self-Realization: In Search of the Bigger Perspective

 There are many ways to achieve self-realization, self-actualization, self-awareness, and enlightenment.
 The most effective ways will include facing uncomfortable self-discovery and taking difficult steps.
-As the saying goes, if it was easy, everyone would be doing it!
+As the saying goes, if it were easy, everyone would be doing it!

 I’ve set about doing some deep personal work, and as a teacher and spiritual counselor, I want to share my insights and encourage those of you who are ready to join me.
 My personal pathway includes a lot of past life recall as a primary method of knowing myself.
 In my 30+ years of experiencing and facilitating past life regressions, I find that this process is the most direct in delivering self-knowledge.